sviperll/adt4j/README.md

  * Support recursive data types
  * Generate hashCode, equals and toString implementations with value semantics
  * Generate predicates, getters and "updaters" with additional annotations
+ * Fully customizable API: custom names and access levels for generated methods
- * Optionally generate Comparable implementation with presise compile-time type-check if it is possible
+ * Optionally generate Comparable implementation with precise compile-time type-check if it is possible
- * Optionally generate serializable classes with presise compile-time type-check if it is possible
+ * Optionally generate serializable classes with precise compile-time type-check if it is possible
  * Sensible error messages
  * Support generated class extention through standard Java's inheritance.
- * Reasonable fast
+ * Reasonably fast

 License
 -------